indiqusdocs/yntraa/docs/GettingStarted/InBuiltApps/ConfiguringSystemEmailsusingSMTP.md

 ---
 # Configuring System Emails using SMTP

-Apiculus Cloud Console is the top layer of the technology stack that is fine-tuned and Apiculus delivers all system-generated emails, messages and notifications using SMTP.
+Yntraa cloud platform is the top layer of the technology stack that is fine-tuned and Yntraa delivers all system-generated emails, messages and notifications using SMTP.
 Any valid email address can be set up as the system email sender using standard SMTP settings.

 1. Navigate to **Administration** > **Settings > Marketing & Communications > Email**.
    ![Configuring System Emails using SMTP](img/ConfiguringSystemEmailsusingSMTP.png)